 Anna has recently completed her Masters in Agribusiness through Melbourne University and she undertakes regular market research and facilitation projects on behalf of a couple of agribusiness clients.

-Her hobbies include playing contract bridge (she is also on the Waikato Bays regional bridge committee) and she plays social netball for as long as the body holds up.
+Her hobbies include playing contract bridge (she is also on the Waikato Bays regional bridge committee).

 Ele Duncan is the third generation on a 58ha farm on the outskirts of Cambridge.

 Ele joined the SMASH committee after attending SMASH events and wanted to put something back into the smaller herd community.

 She’s passionate about the benefits of smaller farms and believes SMASH is a great forum for smaller herd farmers to come together to learn new things, share ideas and remind themselves and the wider industry of the importance and benefits of smaller herds.
 “SMASH have some great events on offer throughout the year.
 It can be hard to find the time to attend events but it’s well worth the effort.”
 Ele is looking forward to seeing you at SMASH events and encourages you to spread the word about SMASH amongst the smaller herd community.